jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 What then defends the use nonagon and what defends the use of an object, because both are really collections.

-I have to think that over once.
+I might think that over once.

 JJ